-As of March 17, 2010, we have filed 88 patent applications.
-From these applications, 43 patents have been issued, 37 are currently pending approval and 8 are no longer active.
+As of March 18, 2011, we have 33 issued patents and 29 combined U.S. and foreign patent applications pending relating to our Array Lighting and Lumificient product offering.
 Because our patent position involves complex legal, scientific, and factual questions, the issuance, scope, validity and enforceability of our patents cannot be predicted with certainty.
 Our issued patents may be invalidated or their enforceability challenged, they may be designed around, and they may not provide us with competitive advantages against others with similar products and technology.
 Furthermore, others may independently develop similar products or technology or duplicate or design around any technologies that we have developed.